What is a Yoga Garden

 Nice extras (optional):

-• Planters for a green boundary
+• Planters that create a green boundary

 • A small stool or chair for seated stretching